CodeCrafterYashwant/Calculator-Python/README.md

  This Python script is a simple calculator capable of performing a number of arithmetics depending on a user's input choice.
 Works as follows:

 ## `1.Floating Point Numbers Input Validation`:
-It will prompt the user to enter the values of `a` and `b`.
+- It will prompt the user to enter the values of `a` and `b`.
 Anything the user will enter, it will be valid to create floating point numbers.
 If the user inputs something that isn't a number, it catches the `ValueError` and asks again.

 ## `2.Printing a Welcome Message`:
-This script, after taking the input values, prints out a centered, uppercase message, saying that a calculator is under development.
+- This script, after taking the input values, prints out a `centered`, `uppercase message`, saying that a calculator is under development.

-3. **Printing Options of Menu:**
+## `3.Printing Options of Menu`:
 - The next things it does is provide a menu to the user for performing arithmetic operations like addition, subtraction, multiplication, exponentiation, division, floor division, and modulus.

 4. **Validating the Input Provided for Menu Choice:
 - Then, the script will prompt the user to enter a number between 1 and 7, which is supposed to select an operation.
 Besides that, it also provides input error checking and deals with whatever needs to be taken care of if the entered operation is not valid.